Michigan QSO Party

 The Cabrillo file starts with START-OF-LOG: and ends with END-OF-LOG:.
 The first lines in the file include important summary information about the entry, such as the callsign used, the category and the return address so that we can mail the entrant his plaque or certificate :-).
 Every QSO in the log starts with QSO: and includes all the required information about that QSO: frequency, mode, date, time, your call and sent information, the station worked and received information.
 There are no notations for duplicate QSOs or multipliers as the intent is that the Cabrillo log will be completely rescored by the contest sponsors.

-The three major contest logging programs mentioned above (NA, TRLog and WriteLog) all can generate Cabrillo format files for Michigan QSO Party.
+Again, the five major contest logging programs mentioned above (NA, TRLog, WriteLog, N3FJP and N1MM) all can generate Cabrillo format files for Michigan QSO Party.
 There may be other programs which can do so as well.

-Log files from other logging programs may be submitted as MiQP entries as well, however the entrant should open the file with Windows Notepad or a similar ASCII editor to make sure all of the necessary information is present.
+Paper logs may still be submitted.
+The entrant must make sure all of the necessary information is present.
 Here are the important points to check:

-Does your file include all the information to properly classify your entry?
+Does your paper log include a summary sheet containing all the information to properly classify your entry?
 This would include your callsign, and entry category (including power sub-category if single-op).
 Don't forget your address and operator's callsigns (if this is a guest or multi-op entry).

-Does each QSO line include all of the information necessary to define that QSO (i.e., date, time, band, mode, your callsign, sent exchange, station worked, and receive exchange)?
-If information is missing such as your callsign or sent exchange, is this information contained elsewhere in the file or in the associated summary file?
+Does each QSO line in your paper log include all of the information necessary to define that QSO (i.e., date, time, band, mode, your callsign, sent exchange, station worked, and receive exchange)?

 Mad River Radio Club